 - It doesn’t need to take up a lot of time.

 “The most difficult step is to get your running clothes and shoes on and get out of the house,” she said.
 “Once you do that, that step itself will cause such a big upswing in your mood knowing you’re going to do the right thing.”

 ‘Prevention is better than a cure’

 There are as many different routes to landing at an effective and sustainable running regimen as there are actual routes to run.

 At Sanford, runner support exists as care for athletic-related injuries, runner coaching, and strength and conditioning guidance that helps keep injuries from happening in the first place.
 Runner support is also present via the number of marathons and other races of various distances Sanford sponsors throughout the Upper Midwest.

-After a year of pandemic cancellations, the Sanford racing circuit will return to full speed with marathons and shorter races in Sioux Falls, South Dakota (Aug.
-29), Bismarck, North Dakota (Sept 18-19), Fargo, North Dakota (Sept.
-20-25), and Bemidji, Minnesota (Oct.
-8-9).
+This spring and summer the Sanford racing circuit returns with marathons and shorter races in Fargo, North Dakota (May 21), Sioux Falls, South Dakota (Aug.
+28), Bismarck, North Dakota (Sept.
+15-17), and Bemidji, Minnesota (Oct.
+7-8).

 “Sanford is a health care organization, and we all know that prevention is better than a cure,” Dr. Gaba said.
 “If we can encourage the community around us to be involved in health activities, we’re improving the health of the cities and the towns where we live.
 It is such a great goal to get our communities moving.”

 Listen now: What are the benefits of running?
 Sanford experts discuss on the Health and Wellness podcast